-Section I. Name: Address: Telephone Numbers: (Home)(Work) Electronic Mail Address: Accessible Format Requirements?
-Large Print Audio tape TDDOther Section II.
-Are you filing this complaint on your own behalf?
-Yes No [If you answered "yes" to this question, go to Section III.]
-If not, please supply the name and relationship of the person for whom you are complaining: Please explain why you have filed for a third party Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf or a third party.
-Yes No Section III.
-Have you previously filed a complaint with NWARPC?
-Yes No If yes, what was your Complaint Number?
-[Note: This information is needed for administrative purposes; we will assign the same complaint number to the new complaint.]
-Have you filed this complaint with any of the following agencies?
-Transit Provider Department of Transportation Federal Transit Administration Department of Justice Equal Employment Opportunity Commission Other Have you filed a lawsuit regarding this complaint?
-Yes No If yes, please provide a copy of the complaint form.

-[Note: This above information is helpful for administrative tracking purposes.
-However, if litigation is pending regarding the same issues, we defer to the decision of the court.]
+NWARCP GENERAL AND TITLE VI COMPLAINT FORM COMPLAINT FILE NUMBER SECTION I Name: Address: Telephone Numbers: (Home/Cell) (Work) Do you have any accessible format requirements?
+Please specify: Large Print TDD Audio Tape Other SECTION II Are you filing this complaint on your own behalf?
+Yes If you answered "Yes" to this question, go to Section III.
+No If not, please supply the name and relationship of the person for whom you are filing this form: Please explain why you have filed for a third party: Please confirm that you have obtained the permission of the aggrieved party if you are filing on behalf of a third party: Yes No SECTION III Have you previously filed a General or Title VI complaint with NWARPC?
+Yes No If yes, what was your Complaint File Number?
+(Note: This information is needed for administrative purposes; we will assign the same complaint number to the new complaint.)
+Have you filed this complaint with any of the following agencies? □ Transit Provider Department of Transportation □ Federal Transit Administration □ Department of Justice □ Equal Employment Opportunity Commission □ Other Have you filed a lawsuit regarding this complaint: Yes No If yes, please provide a copy of the complaint form.
+(Note: This information is helpful for administrative tracking purposes.
+However, if litigation is pending regarding the same issues, we defer to the decision of the court.)

-Section IV

-Name of Agency complaint is against:

-Contact person: Title: Title:

-Telephone number:

-On separate sheets if necessary, please describe your complaint.
-You should include specific details such as names, dates, times, witnesses, and any other information that would assist us in our investigation of your allegations.
+SECTION IV Name of public transit provider complaint is against: Contact person: Title: Telephone number: On separate sheets, please describe your complaint.
+You should include specific details such as names, dates, times, route numbers, witnesses, and any other informa tion that would assist us in our investigation of your allegation.
 Please also provide any other documentation that is relevant to this complaint.

-Section V

-May we release a copy of your complaint to the Agency the complaint is against?
-Yes No

-May we release your identity to the Agency?
-Yes No

-Please sign here:

-Date: [Note - We cannot accept your complaint without a signature.]
+SECTION V May we release a copy of your complaint to the transit pro ovider?
+Yes No May we release your identity to the transit provider?
+Yes No Please sign here: Date: (Note: We cannot accept your complaint without a signatu ure.)
+PLEASE MAIL YOUR COMPLETED FORM TO: TITLE VI PROGRAM COORDINATOR, NWARPC, 1311 CLAYTON STREET, SPR INGDALE, AR 72762

-Please mail your completed form to: Title VI Program Coordinator, NWARPC, 1311 Clayton Street, Springdale, AR 72762